gonuco/aion.erc.contract/audit/README.md

 ### Savings Contract

 The savings contract has some slightly complex calculation to determine the amounts that an account can withdraw at different periods.
-These calculations are based on block numbers instead of Unix time as would be skewed by changes in block times.
+These calculations are based on block numbers instead of Unix time and would be skewed by changes in block times.
 Due to the coming
 Ice Age (Difficulty Bomb) and switch to the Proof of Stake, time based on block times will be difficult to estimate.

 <br />